jdkato/prose/README.md

 `prose` is a natural language processing library (English only, at the moment) in *pure Go*.
 It supports tokenization, segmentation, part-of-speech tagging, and named-entity extraction.

-You can can find a more detailed summary on the library's performance here: [Introducing `prose` v2.0.0: Bringing NLP *to Go*](https://medium.com/@errata.ai/introducing-prose-v2-0-0-bringing-nlp-to-go-a1f0c121e4a5).
+You can find a more detailed summary on the library's performance here: [Introducing `prose` v2.0.0: Bringing NLP *to Go*](https://medium.com/@errata.ai/introducing-prose-v2-0-0-bringing-nlp-to-go-a1f0c121e4a5).

 ## Installation